Engage, Explore, Experience, Extend

 - Fourth Year: You'll extend your learning through a capstone project that you share with others at a campus-wide Celebrating Your Path event, such as the Westminster Student Showcase and other events.

 WCore courses can be used to meet the requirements for an emphasis (1 emphasis per course):

 Diversity Emphasis: Diversity Emphasis courses challenge you to examine differences of power, privilege, and subordination based on hierarchically organized, socially ascribed categories of race, ethnicity, social class, gender, ability, sexual orientation, national origin, age, and religion.

 Quantitative Emphasis: Quantitative Emphasis courses are framed around a real-world context or problem and include an extensive exploration of quantitative techniques that illuminate the question, or they begin with a cohesive set of quantitative methods then explore their application across a broad range of real-world problems.

 Writing Emphasis: Writing Emphasis courses offer you opportunities to write, reflect, and revise with writing instruction embedded in a topic from an academic discipline to build knowledge and skills.

 Research Emphasis: Research Emphasis courses give you an opportunity to engage in an intensive, discipline-specific research experience within the context of a broader course, giving you the potential to make an original intellectual or creative contribution to that discipline.

 Social and Behavioral Sciences

 Increase your understanding of human behavior and social interaction.
-These courses explore dimensions of human life that may include cultural, biological, social, behavioral, interactional, organizational, structural, and institutional approaches.
+These social and bahavioral science courses explore dimensions of human life that may include cultural, biological, social, behavioral, interactional, organizational, structural, and institutional approaches.